-Individuals that meet these qualifications, and those indicated below will be issued a photographic ID card signifying that they are authorized to perform security guard functions.
-Since these ID cards are made by the Department of Motor Vehicles (DMV) using the image on file in their office from the individual's NYS Driver's License or Non-Driver ID card, applicants must provide their 9-digit DMV ID number where requested on their Security Guard application.
-Once their Security Guard application is approved for registration, the applicant's name and DMV number are sent to DMV to have an ID card made.
-The Department of Motor Vehicles will mail the ID card to the applicant's residence address on file with the Department of State.
+Individuals that meet these qualifications, and those indicated below will be issued a photographic Identification card signifying that they are authorized to perform security guard functions.
+Since these Identification cards are made by the Department of Motor Vehicles using the image on file in their office from the individual's New York State Driver's License or Non-Driver Identification card, applicants must provide their 9-digit Department of Motor Vehicles Identification number where requested on their Security Guard application.
+Once their Security Guard application is approved for registration, the applicant's name and Department of Motor Vehicles number are sent to Department of Motor Vehicles to have an Identification card made.
+The Department of Motor Vehicles will mail the Identification card to the applicant's residence address on file with the Department of State.